jbbadanguio/pixelship-ecommerce-analysis/README.md

   <img src="assets/product-3.png">
 </p>

 - Refund rates for high-AOV products like the MacBook Air and ThinkPad Laptop remained elevated until a sharp drop to 0% in 2022.
-This decline may reflect operational improvements, policy changes, or shifts in customer expectations.
+While this may reflect operational improvements or policy changes, it’s also possible that refunds were not yet recorded at the time of data extraction. _Further validation is recommended before interpreting this as a sustained trend._

 - Tracking refund trends over time helps isolate whether issues are product-specific or systemic.
 It also provides a feedback loop for refining product quality and support strategies.

 ## Loyalty Program Impact

-Loyalty program performance signals sustained value creation rather than accelerated acquisition.
-Since mid-2021, loyalty members have consistently outperformed non-loyalty users in both AOV and order volume, despite similar conversion speeds.
-The stronger mid-term engagement suggests the program is effectively driving retention and deeper customer investment.
-These trends highlight opportunities to optimize lifecycle marketing and reinforce loyalty incentives that compound over time.

 <p align="center">
   <img src="assets/loyalty-1.png">